Texas man arrested for fatal shooting of Indian student during violent rampage

 Spate of attacks has heightened fears within the Indian-American community

-A Texas man has been arrested for fatally shooting an Indian student at a gas station on Friday night before firing at another vehicle and attempting a home invasion in a violent spree.
+A Texas man has been arrested for fatally shooting an Indian student at a gas station Friday night before going on a rampage.

-The Fort Worth Police Department responded to a call at around 8.45pm on Friday from a gas station in the 1400 block of Eastchase Parkway after reports of a staff member being shot.
+The Fort Worth Police Department responded to a call at around 8:45 p.m. from a gas station in the 1400 block of Eastchase Parkway after reports of a staff member being shot.

 Twenty-eight-year-old Chandrashekar Pole from Hyderabad in Telangana state was pronounced dead at the scene, police said.